hymnsrepo/hymnsrepo-site/content/hymns/just-to-fix-our-eyes-on-jesus.md

 Just to follow in his footsteps
 And to live according to his ways.
-Oh! to be the salt to savour;
+Oh! to be the salt to saviour;
 And the light in darkness all my days.

 Just to be like Christ, the sower,